 Just as a solid client intake process can increase your firm’s profitability, a bad intake effort can cost your firm a formidable amount.

 The cost of losing a legal lead can be as high as tens of thousands of dollars.
 Even if you lose less than 10% of leads that come in, your firm’s bottom line can suffer substantially.
 Once you calculate the amount of money you lose each year due to bad intake, the high return on investment of good intake becomes hard to ignore.
+Check out this anchor for the best investment advice.

 Additionally, poor intake means more work for your legal team, since they have to spend time and energy dealing with low-potential leads that could easily be excluded during the intake process.